Development cooperation appropriations

 Finland has pledged to reach the ODA target level of 0.7% as a proportion of GNI.

-In 2018, Finland's development cooperation appropriations amounted to EUR 899 million.
-This represented 0.38 per cent of Finland's gross national income (GNI).
-The official development assistance (ODA) administered by the Foreign Ministry was EUR 557 million.
+According to OECD's preliminary results published in April 2018, Finland's development cooperation disbursements amounted to EUR 833 million.
+This represented 0.36 per cent of Finland's gross national income (GNI).
+The official development assistance (ODA) administered by the Foreign Ministry was EUR 537 million.

 In 2017, development cooperation disbursements amounted to EUR 961.4 million.
 This represented 0.41 per cent of Finland's gross national income (GNI).
 The official development assistance (ODA) administered by the Foreign Ministry was EUR 565 million.

 In 2016, the disbursements represented 0.44 percent of Finland's GNI.